An Introduction to Capital Structure

 Seeking the Optimal Capital Structure

-Many middle-class investors believe that the goal in life is to be debt-free (see Should I Pay Off My Debt or Invest?).
+Many middle-class investors believe that the goal in life is to be debt-free.
 When you reach the upper echelons of finance, however, that idea is less straightforward.
 Many of the most successful companies in the world base their capital structure on one simple consideration — the cost of capital.

 If you can borrow money at 7 percent for 30 years in a world of 3 percent inflation and reinvest it in core operations at 15 percent, you would be wise to consider at least 40 percent to 50 percent in debt capital in your overall capital structure particularly if your sales and cost structure are relatively stable.